iamsamucoding/ubuntu_scripts/README.md

     ```
     - Restart the terminal

-- Install Multimedia Codecs and Enable DVD Playback (it requires of an <Enter> in a new window)
+- Install Multimedia Codecs and Enable DVD Playback (it requires an Enter in a new window)
     ```
     sudo apt-add-repository -y ppa:mc3man/trusty-media
     sudo apt-get -y update